CORAL ADOPTION PROGRAMME

-Coral reefs protect the pristine beaches at Anantara Dhigu, Anantara Veli and Naladhu Maldives and guard the islands’ crystal-clear lagoon.
+Coral reefs protect the pristine beaches at Naladhu, Anantara Dhigu and Anantara Veli, and guard the islands’ crystal-clear lagoon.
 They also support an astounding array of tropical fish, crustaceans and bizarre-looking molluscs.

 However, for all of its beauty and apparent resilience, coral is a sensitive organism, vulnerable to extreme weather and sudden environmental changes.
 In our commitment to protect the environment, Anantara initiated the Coral Adoption Programme.
 We invite our guests to participate in this long-term project, by planting coral in our reef nursery and following its growth with photo updates or return visits.

 Coral reefs support a vast array of marine life and contribute to the livelihood of millions of people worldwide.
 As a nursery, home and supermarket for fish of all shapes and sizes, reefs are an important resource to protect for the future health of the ocean.
 These living barriers also act as a natural defence against beach erosion and wave destruction.
 Without reefs, island archipelagos like the South Malé Atoll would eventually disappear.